General Admissions Policies

 Applicants who have been academically suspended from another postsecondary institution may be admitted as transfer students only after appeal to the Admissions and Academics Standards Committee.
 If transfer students are admitted on appeal, they will enter the College on Academic Probation.
 The transcript will read ADMITTED UPON APPEAL – ACADEMIC PROBATION.

-Admission of Students Seeking Readmission
+Admission of Student Seeking Readmission

-Students returning to SFBC&TS after two (2) or more terms of non-attendance, excluding summer term, are required to submit an application for readmission and official transcripts from all postsecondary institutions attended since the last date of attendance at SFBC&TS.
+Students returning to SFBC&TS after two (2) or more terms of non-attendance, excluding summer term, are required to submit an application for readmission and official transcripts from all post-secondary institutions attended since the last date of attendance at SFBC&TS.

 Dual Enrollment Program